-MANSO and Immigration Partnership Winnipeg are pleased to announce the launch of the Kichi-Asotamatowin*: Land & Treaties English as an Additional Language Curriculum for adults.
+MANSO and Immigration Partnership Winnipeg are pleased to share the Askii Akawa Asotamaatowin*: Land and Treaties EAL (English as an Additional Language) Curriculum for adults.
 The curriculum is for use in LINC (Language Instruction for Newcomers to Canada) programs as well as more informal contexts like conversation classes and one-on-one tutoring.

-The curriculum is intended to assist teachers in introducing newcomers to the foundational history of Indigenous nations and their historical and contemporary contributions to the development of Canada.
+The Askii Akawa Asotamaatowin: Land and Treaties EAL curriculum is intended to assist teachers and volunteers in introducing newcomers to the foundational history of Indigenous nations and their historical and contemporary contributions to the development of Canada.
 The exploration is centred on First Nations’ and Metis peoples’ perspectives on land and Treaties.
-When combined with leadership, teaching, and self exploration, the activities are intended to support personal growth and solidarity, and help newcomers contribute to community reconciliation efforts.
+When combined with leadership, teaching, and self-exploration, the activities are intended to support personal growth and solidarity, and help newcomers contribute to community reconciliation efforts.

-The Kichi-Asotamatowin: Land & Treaties EAL Curriculum meets the following objectives:
+Askii Akawa Asotamaatowin: Land and Treaties EAL Curriculum meets the following objectives:

 - Supports students from foundation literacy to CLB 7-8